zyadcodes/Portfolio/README.md

 ### Help

 Help was a mobile app that I built with some other students in high school that provided an Uber-like experience to small businesses that offered services such as cleaning, plumbing, and landscaping.
 Customers would go on their app, request a service such as cleaning, schedule it, pay for it, and the business would receive the request and dispatch somebody to copmlete it.
-Learn more about Help here.
-[Link](url)
+[Learn more about Help here.](https://zyadcodes.github.io/Portfolio/help)

 # ./ Contact